Ceteris Paribus: Definition, Pros, Cons & Examples

 Usually, it is applied because there are many unknown factors or factors that cannot be considered accurately into the equation.
 By keeping other variables constant, we are able to make some form of analysis.

-Why is Ceteris Paribus Important in Economics
+Ceteris Paribus in Economics

 Ceteris paribus is important in economics as it helps us develop some form of understanding of economic mechanisms.
 In other words, it allows us to form a basic understanding and principle by which we can build on.